Frequently asked questions (FAQs):

-The application window will open on the 14th October 2019.
+The application window will open on the 1st of October 2020.
 Please note, the LSM can only accept applications submitted through the LSM [Online Application Tool] Applications submitted by mail, email or outside of this application tool will not be considered.

 Are there any tuition fees associated with the participation in the LSM doctoral programme?